Film Festival Β· Deadly Exposure Β· Horror Development Lab

 Hosted by Blood in the Snow's Kelly Michael Stewart Β· Scotiabank Theatre Β· Wed Apr 15 Β· 9 PM

-π A new season of BITS Radio has now dropped! - Recorded live at BITS 2025! π§ Go behind the scenes with Canadian genre filmmakers.
+A brand-new season of BITS Radio has dropped, recorded live at BITS 2025.
+Go behind the scenes with Canadian genre filmmakers in this exclusive podcast series.

 π©Έ 15 years of fearless Canadian horror & genre cinema